Yanar Bulag: Azerbaijan's mysterious burning spring

 Eternal flame – hillside constantly burning due to underground natural gas |

-Visitor Interaction |
+Visitor interaction |

 Visitors can light the water on demand |